Part 2 of 3

 - Countries

-with lower Property Price to Rent (PPR) ratios, such as UAE, Mexico,
+with lower Property Price to Rent (PPR) ratios, such as the UAE, Mexico,

 Spain, Brazil, and Chile, may offer foreign investors the opportunity to